matthew-gratin/portfolio/README.md

 This converts normal pictures to lego pictures

-This is brickify 1.0.1 Second release with more build features planned if demand is high (however I have done no premotion for this so I doubt it will be a priority untill I want to make more lego mosaics myself.
+This is brickify 1.0.1 Second release with more build features planned if demand is high (however I have done no promotion for this so I doubt it will be a priority untill I want to make more lego mosaics myself).

 Common colours are colours that regularly have over 1000 bricks on bricklink available.
 Most colours are still avaiable and don't cost more than 2p so are still viable but will potentially make an awkward order.
 Greyscale uses new lego grey colours (light grey and dark grey is discontinued)